SillyTavern/SillyTavern-Docs/Usage/st-script.md

 ### Send messages

-A script can send message as either user, character, persona, neutral narrator or add comments.
+A script can send messages as either a user, character, persona, neutral narrator, or add comments.

 1. `/send (text)` — adds a message as the currently selected persona.
-2. `/sendas name=charname (text)` — adds a messages as any character, matching by their name. `name` argument is required.
-Use `{{char}}` macro to send as the current character.
+2. `/sendas name=charname (text)` — adds a message as any character, matching by their name. `name` argument is required.
+Use the `{{char}}` macro to send as the current character.
-3. `/sys (text)` — adds a message from the neutral narrator which doesn't belong to user nor character.
+3. `/sys (text)` — adds a message from the neutral narrator that doesn't belong to the user or character.
 The displayed name is purely cosmetic and can be customized with the `/sysname` command.
 4. `/comment (text)` — adds a hidden comment that is displayed in the chat but is not visible to the prompt.
 5. `/addswipe (text)` — adds a swipe to the last character message.
-Can't add a swipe to user or hidden messages.
+Can't add a swipe to the user or hidden messages.
 6. `/hide (message id or range)` — hides one or several messages from the prompt based on the provided message index or inclusive range in the `start-finish` format.
 7. `/unhide (message id or range)` — returns one or several messages to the prompt based on the provided message index or inclusive range in the `start-finish` format.